- Home »

 We do not store personal information that you share with us unless there is a clear and valid reason for doing so.

 We may also use your personal information to detect and reduce fraud and credit risk, or for due diligence purposes.

 We need to keep the details of financial transactions for seven years after the financial year of a donor’s last gift, in the event of a tax or banking enquiry.
 We will only contact you to thank you.
 If you say that you would like to hear from us, you will be added to our email subscriber list and will receive regular updates and fundraising asks.
 You can change your preferences on these updates at any time.

 If you get in touch with us via the ‘contact us’ form on our website, we may save the details you share with us on our database.
 This way, if you get in touch with you in future we can refer to our previous conversations.
 We will not contact you or share your details without asking for your consent.

-You may come across Thames Hospice on Facebook through your own networks, or you may be presented with an advertisement from us.
+You may come across Thames Hospice on Social Media through your own networks, or you may be presented with an advertisement from us.
 We target advertisements at audiences that look like they have an interest in Thames Hospice.
 We do this to inform, educate and engage new potential supporters.

-Facebook is a hugely valuable tool for us and for the community that we serve, which is why we use the platform.
-Facebook however is a commercial company.
-We want to remind our users that information that shared on timelines, on our page or in private messages may be used or sold by Facebook for commercial purposes.
+Social Media is a hugely valuable tool for us and for the community that we serve, which is why we use the platforms.
+Social Media companies, such as Facebook, however, are commercial companies.
+We want to remind our users that information that shared on timelines, on our page or in private messages may be used or sold by Social Media providers for commercial purposes.